-In the online Aircraft Overflight Noise Tool, change the preferred runway direction to show noise results for each operating scenario.
+In the online Aircraft Overflight Noise Tool, you can change the preferred runway direction to show noise results for each operating scenario.

 - Air traffic forecasts: Flights to and from WSI are expected to increase over time after it opens by late 2026, and forecasts have been developed to predict this future demand.
 The increased air traffic influences how flight paths are designed, and also impacts noise modelling by increasing the expected frequency of flights at certain locations.
-Modelled noise forecasts for the following key reference years are available in the Aircraft Overflight Noise Tool to show the effects of growth in air traffic over the first 15 years of operations at WSI: - 2033 7 years after opening, when passenger numbers at WSI reach the planned design capacity for the initial Stage 1 terminal development of 10 million passengers per year. - 2040 representing continued growth at WSI, at a point when the airport reaches 15 million passengers per year.
+Modelled noise forecasts for the following key reference years are available in the Aircraft Overflight Noise Tool to show the effects of growth in air traffic over the first 30 years of operations at WSI: - 2033 7 years after opening, when passenger numbers at WSI reach the planned design capacity for the initial Stage 1 terminal development of 10 million passengers per year. - 2040 representing continued growth at WSI, at a point when the airport reaches 15 million passengers per year. - 2055 representing the point when single runway at WSI is expected to reach capacity at around 37 million passengers per year.